farwish/go-lab/pkg/caddy/README.md

 //  4.
 Run `go install` or `go build` - you now have a custom binary!
 ```

-List modules:
+*So, current `main.go` in this dir is a (custom)caddy with ourselves' module plugged in.*

+*Can use caddy cmd directly, like list-modules:*

 ```
 $ go run main.go list-modules
 ```

-So, current `main.go` in this dir, is our custom caddy, with ourselves' module plugged in.

 ## Available commands overview